-The Soldiers and Sailors Civil Relief Act (SSCRA) changed and is now the Servicemembers Civil Relief Act (SCRA).
-The SCRA is a federal law that updates and expands all military members important financial and legal rights as they enter active duty or are deployed to new duty stations.
+In 2003 the Soldiers and Sailors Civil Relief Act (SSCRA) changed to the Servicemembers Civil Relief Act (SCRA).
+The SCRA is a federal law that updates and expands all military member’s important financial and legal rights as they enter active duty or are deployed to new duty stations.

 Below is a simplified overview of the Servicemembers Civil Relief Act:

 The old SSCRA provided a number of significant protections to Servicemembers.
 Protections included:

 - staying court hearings if military service materially affects Servicemembers’ ability to defend their interests

 - reducing interest to 6% on pre-service loans and obligations